 What is Overdraft Facility?

-An overdraft facility is a short-term credit option offered by banks that allows you to withdraw more money than your account balance—up to a fixed limit.
-It’s like having a safety net for your bank account, helping you cover urgent expenses without asking for a loan or borrowing from friends.
-You only pay interest on the amount you have overdrafted, not on the entire limit.
+An overdraft facility is a short-term credit option offered by banks that allows you to withdraw more money than your account balance — up to a fixed limit.
+It's like having a safety net for your bank account, helping you cover urgent expenses without applying for a formal loan.
+You only pay interest on the amount you have overdrawn, not on the entire sanctioned limit.

 Let's Explain Overdraft Facility to a 7 Year Old

 Imagine you have 10 candies, but you want to eat 12 today.
-Your friend lets you borrow 2 candies so you can enjoy it without waiting until tomorrow.
-When you get more candies later, you return the 2 borrowed candies to your friend.
-The overdraft facility works the same way—it lets you borrow money from the bank when you don’t have enough, and you pay it back later.
+Your friend lets you borrow 2 candies so you can enjoy them without waiting until tomorrow.
+When you get more candies later, you return the 2 borrowed candies.
+The overdraft facility works the same way — it lets you borrow money from the bank when you don't have enough, and you pay it back later.

 Understanding Overdraft in Everyday Life

-Overdrafts act as a flexible financial cushion, helping both businesses and individuals smoothly navigate temporary money shortages.
+Overdrafts act as a flexible financial cushion, helping both businesses and individuals navigate temporary money shortages smoothly.

 Key Points: